dternyak/ethereum-social-auth/README.md

 # ethereum-social-identity

-A spec and (eventually, maybe by the time I edit this readme next), an implementation of public social identity for an ethereum address.
+A spec of public social identity for an ethereum address.

 ### What?